UnknownEntity-glitch/Checkers-draughts/README.md

 5. Player can surrender by pressing the flag sign.

 How to run the code:
 1. The used version of python must be from 3.8 to 3.10.
+The programm contains in the directory checkers_finale.
 2. pip install growler
 3. python app.py